twpayne/chezmoi/docs/HOWTO.md

 includes JSON, YAML, and TOML.
 Variable names must start with a letter and be followed by zero or more letters or digits.

-Then, add `~/.gitconfig` to chezmoi using the `--template` flag to automatically turn it in to a template:
+Then, add `~/.gitconfig` to chezmoi using the `--autotemplate` flag to turn it into a template and automatically detect variables from the `data` section of your `~/.config/chezmoi/chezmoi.toml` file:

-    chezmoi add --template --autotemplate ~/.gitconfig
+    chezmoi add --autotemplate ~/.gitconfig

 You can then open the template (which will be saved in the file `~/.local/share/chezmoi/dot_gitconfig.tmpl`):